mvolkmann/blog/src/dart.md

 1. JavaScript (JS) compiler
    This compiles a Dart program to JavaScript, which allows it to be run in a web browser.
+   The ability to do this is an important goal of the Dart language and influenced many of its syntax decisions.
+   Some Dart libraries only run on the server or in Flutter and cannot be compiled to JavaScript.

 ## Keywords